 - 1 medium onion, diced

-- 3–4 smashed and rough chopped garlic cloves
+- 3–4 smashed and roughly chopped garlic cloves

 - oil, salt and pepper for fish

-- Heat 1-2 T olive oil in a cast-iron skillet, over medium high-heat.
+- Pan Sear the fish: Heat 1-2 T olive oil in a cast-iron skillet, over medium-high heat.
 Pat dry fish with paper towels and season generously with kosher salt and pepper.
-Sear each side until a golden crust forms on the fish, and turn heat down to cook through to desired done-ness, taking care not to over cook.
+Sear each side until a golden crust forms on the fish, and turn the heat down to cook through to the desired doneness, taking care not to overcook.